zebulon2/dataserver/Installation-Instructions-for-Debian-Wheezy.md

     {"itemType":"videoRecording","localized":"Video Recording"},{"itemType":"webpage","localized":"Web Page"}]

 ## Differences when installing on Ubuntu Server 14.04 LTS
 The above instructions also work to a large degree when installing the dataserver on an Ubuntu Server 14.04 LTS system.
-Here are some issues that need to be taken care of:
+Here are some issues that need to be taken care of though:

 ### Zend
 The Zend package is called "zend-framework" (with a dash).
 The Zend hierarchy starts at /usr/share/php/libzend-framework-php/Zend, so the symlink needs to be adapted: